ienzo/rogue_colonies/README.md

   - Can happen to AI
   - Still retains the negative opinion from the homeworld as these are renegade colonists

+# Refugee Empires
-# Refugee empires are special one planet minors created from refugee pops
+  Refugee empires are special one planet minors created from refugee pops
   - Possible ways refugee empires are created:
     - being purged
     - is_under_crisis_bombardment